exwer/vite-plugin-vue3-auto-i18n/README.md

 </template>
 ```

-Finally,this plugin will matches all the strings in the i18n configuration and replaces them automatically:
+Finally,this plugin will matches all the strings in the i18n configuration and replaces them automatically.
+For example,The above code will be converted to:
 ```vue
 <script setup lang="ts">
 import { ref } from 'vue'